The Best Jewish Colleges in the US

 Students that identify as Jewish will have the opportunity to attend some of the most prestigious educational institutions in the country.
 These establishments are built on a solid foundation of educational excellence.
 A strong dedication to upholding ethical standards is one of the most admirable qualities shared by the organizations under consideration.

 All Jewish colleges have a code of conduct governing academic honesty, and all students are expected to abide by it.
-Because of this strategy, pupils are held responsible for upholding the traditional ethics of not only Judaism but also the western world.
+Because of this strategy, pupils are held responsible for upholding the traditional ethics of not only Judaism but also the Western world.
 Students are expected to avoid engaging in any form of cheating or plagiarism.

 Students will learn accountability and responsibility for their own work as a result of this rule.
 Students have a responsibility to strive for honesty in addition to disseminating wisdom in their quest for education.